muthhus/narchy/README.md

 ### Enhanced Deriver
- NARchy's deriver follows a continued evolution from its beginnings in the OpenNARS 1.6..1.7 versions which featured the Termutator to manage the traversal of the space of possible permutations while obeying AIKR principles according to operating parameter limits.
+ NARchy's deriver follows a continued evolution from its beginnings in the OpenNARS 1.6..1.7 versions which featured the Termutator to manage the traversal of the space of possible permutations while obeying AIKR principles according to limit parameters.
 It has some additional features including inline term rewrite functions (ex: set operations and 2nd-layer subtitutions) and integration of the temporal functions necessary to appropriately "temporalize" derivations according